ztuowen/PelePhysics/Docs/cvode/source/CvodeInPP.rst

 The different parameters involved are summarized in Table :numref:`tab::ParamReactEvalCvode`.
 The initial composition is the same in every cell, and is a mixture of 0.1 :math:`CH_4`, 0.2 :math:`O_2` and 0.7 :math:`N_2` in mass fractions.
-The initial pressure is 1 atm and the mechanism considered is the DRM mechanism.
+The initial pressure is 1 atm and the mechanism considered is the DRM mechanism, directly available in `PelePhysics`.

 .. _tab::ParamReactEvalCvode: